McGillis History, Family Crest & Coats of Arms

 The surname McGillis was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early rolls taken by the Kings of England and Scotland.

-Important Dates for the McGillis family
+Early History of the McGillis family

 This web page shows only a small excerpt of our McGillis research.
 Another 98 words (7 lines of text) are included under the topic Early McGillis History in all our PDF Extended History products and printed products wherever possible.